-The \eEm\ evolution is more complex than those evolutions previously described, and the derivation of $\Ids'$ from $\Ids$ is done in several steps.
+\end{fullonly} The \eEm\ evolution is more complex than those evolutions previously described, and the derivation of $\Ids'$ from $\Ids$ is done in several steps.
 First, a \opEm\ operation is appended to the end of all sequences in $\Ids$ to obtain an intermediate set of sequences which we call $\tent{\Ids}$.
-Recall that the \opEm\ operation is implemented by a number of sub-operations.
-There is no reason to assume that the sub-operations executed by the algorithm in response to the \opEm\ in each of $\tent{\Ids}$ are the same; thus the set $\tent{\Ids}$ may no longer be algorithmically indistinguishable.
+Recall that the \opEm\ operation is implemented by a number of suboperations.
+There is no reason to assume that the suboperations executed by the algorithm in response to the \opEm\ in each of the elements of $\tent{\Ids}$ are the same; thus the set $\tent{\Ids}$ may no longer be algorithmically indistinguishable.
 We fix this by removing selected sequences from the set $\tent{\Ids}$ so that the only ones that remain execute the appended \opEm\ by using identical sequences of supoperations.
-This is done by looking at the first suboperation executed in implementation of \opEm\ in each element of $\tent{\Ids}$, seeing which sub-operation is the most common, and removing all those sequences $\tent{\Ids}$ that do not use the most common first sub-operation.
-If the sub-operation is one which has a return value, the return value which is most common is selected and the remaining sequences are removed.
-This process is repeated for the second sub-operation, etc., until the most common operation is \subop{End}{} and thus the end of all remaining sub-operation sequences has been simultaneously reached.
-Since there are only a constant $\subops$ number of sub-operations, and return values, if present, are boolean, at most a constant fraction (specifically $\frac{1}{2 \subops}$) of $\tent{\Ids}$ is removed while pruning each sub-operation.
-At the end of processing each sub-operation by pruning the number of sequences, new set is returned as $\Ids'$.
-The set $\Ids'$ can be seen to be terminal-structure distinct, since pairing identically located roots in structurally different heaps, and having the same nodes win the pairings, can not make different structures the same.
+This is done by looking at the first suboperation executed in implementation of \opEm\ in each element of $\tent{\Ids}$, seeing which suboperation is the most common, and removing all those sequences $\tent{\Ids}$ that do not use the most common first suboperation.
+If the suboperation is one which has a return value, the return value which is most common is selected and the remaining sequences are removed.
+This process is repeated for the second suboperation, etc., until the most common operation is \subop{End}{} and thus the end of all remaining suboperation sequences has been simultaneously reached.
+Since there are only a constant $\subops$ number of suboperations, and return values, if present, are boolean, at most a constant fraction (specifically $\frac{1}{2 \subops}$) of $\tent{\Ids}$ is removed while pruning each suboperation.
+At the end of processing each suboperation by pruning the number of sequences, the new set is returned as $\Ids'$.
+The set $\Ids'$ can be seen to be terminal-structure distinct, since pairing identically positioned roots in structurally different heaps, and having the same nodes win the pairings, can not make different structures the same.